JuliaGraphics/Luxor.jl/docs/src/moreexamples.md

 ## Strange

 It's usually better to draw fractals and similar images using pixels and image processing tools.
 But just for fun it's an interesting experiment to render a strange attractor image using vector drawing rather than placing pixels.
-This version uses about 600,000 circles as dots (which is why it's better to target PNG rather than SVG or PDF for this example).
+This version uses about 600,000 circular dots (which is why it's better to target PNG rather than SVG or PDF for this example!).

 ```@example
 using Luxor, Colors, ColorSchemes